florentpoujol/PHP-Standard-Components/doc/event.md

 # Event Manager

-PSR-14 compliant.
+Compliant with the abandoned PSR-14.

 ## Events

 An event is something that happens in your application.
-It is represented by a class that implements `EventInterface`.
+It is represented by a class that implements `EventInterface`, and typically extends the base `Event` class.

 As such, it usually contains a name, and optionally a target and some parameters.

-The name is usually "contained" in the name of the class that extends the base `Event` class.
+- The name should be "contained" in the name of the class, for convenience.

-The target is expected to be an object relevant to the event, which give it some context.
+- The parameters is an array of arbitrary data.

-The parameters is an array of arbitrary data.
+- The target is expected to be an object relevant to the event, which give it some context.

 ## Attach listeners to events